-Item Financial provision or matter (d) whether the resident will be liable for any of the payments if the resident permanently vacates the residential premises and another person has not been admitted to occupation of the premises under the retirement village scheme and if so, how long the resident will be liable for the payment; and a reference to Note 2. (e) 4.
-A provision setting out any payments to be made by the resident on a recurrent basis that are not payments referred to in item 3 including a description of the purpose of the (a) payments; and the basis for the determination of the (b) current and future amounts of the payments; and (c) details of when the payments are to be made: and whether the resident will be liable for any (d) of the payments if the resident permanently vacates the residential premises and another person has not been admitted to occupation of the premises under the retirement village scheme and if so, how long the resident will be liable for the payment; and page 24 Version 01-h0-05 As at 01 Jul 2016 Extract from www.slp.wa.gov.au, see that website for further information

 Item Financial provision or matter (e) a reference to Note 2.
+4. A provision setting out any payments to be made by the resident on a recurrent basis that are not payments referred to in item 3 including - (a) a description of the purpose of the payments; and (b) the basis for the determination of the current and future amounts of the payments; and (c) details of when the payments are to be made; and (d) whether the resident will be liable for any of the payments if the resident permanently vacates the residential premises and another person has not been admitted to occupation of the premises under the retirement village scheme and if so, how long the resident will be liable for the payment; and (e) a reference to Note 2.

-5. A provision setting out the details of any reserve fund operating in respect of the retirement village, including the following - (a) the purpose of the fund; (b) any payment the resident is required to make to the fund in the form of - (i) recurrent charges; or (ii) an amount to be deducted from the premium repayable to the resident after the resident permanently vacates the premises; (c) any payment the administering body is required to make to the reserve fund under section 23(5) of the Act; (d) the amount and source of any other income used to meet expenditure from the reserve fund; (e) the method of calculation used to determine the payments or amounts referred to in paragraphs (b) to (d); (f) a reference to Note 2.
+T E Item Financial provision or matter 5.
+A provision setting out the details of any reserve fund operating in respect of the retirement village, including the following - (a) the purpose of the fund; (b) any payment the resident is required to make to the fund in the form of - (i) recurrent charges; or (ii) an amount to be deducted from the premium repayable to the resident after the resident permanently vacates the premises; (c) any payment the administering body is required to make to the reserve fund under section $23(5)$ of the Act; (d) the amount and source of any other income used to meet expenditure from the reserve fund; (e) the method of calculation used to determine the payments or amounts referred to in paragraphs (b) to (d); (f) a reference to Note 2.